Camberwell Cemeteries

-The two Camberwell cemeteries are close to one another in Honor Oak, south London, England.
-Both have noteworthy burials and architecture, and they are an important source of socioeconomic data in recording the historical growth and changing demography in the community for the Southwark area since 1855.
+The two Camberwell cemeteries located close to each other in Honor Oak, south London, England, are notable for their burials and architecture.
+They have been an important source of socioeconomic data documenting the historical growth and changing demography in the community for the Southwark area since 1855.

 Camberwell Old Cemetery

 The old cemetery, located on Forest Hill Road, covers approximately 12 ha.
 It is part of the second wave of mid 19th century cemeteries that were established in London to solve the problem of overcrowding in church yards.
 The first wave of cemeteries are commonly known as the Magnificent Seven.